fsprojects/FSharpPlus/README.md

 You may find hard to understand how to use FsControl, the best is to have a look at the source code, if you just want to use the generic functions for primitive types open <code>FsControl.Operators</code> module.

-The purpose of the overloads is to associate types with Type-Methods, here we can have three different scenarios:
+The purpose of the overloads is to associate primitive types with method-classes, here we can have three different scenarios:

- 1) Add a new Type-Method and Type-Instances for existing types.
+ 1) Add a new method-class and instance-types for existing types.

-This is the most complex scenario, to define a new Type-Method is not straightforward, there will be some guidelines but at the moment the best is to have a look at the source code.
+This is the most complex scenario, to define a new method-class is not straightforward, there will be some guidelines but at the moment the best is to have a look at the source code.

- 2) Add a new type and make it an instance of an existing Type-Method.
+ 2) Add a new type and make it an instance of an existing method-class.

 There are 2 ways:

  a) You can have a look at the signature of the method you want to implement in the source code, which will follow this convention:

-    static member [inline] [MethodName] (arg1:Type, [more args], output[:ReturnType], impl:[TypeMethodName]) =
+    static member [inline] [MethodName] (arg1:Type, [more args], output[:ReturnType], mthd[:MethodClassName]) =
             Implementation

-To find the exact signature you need to look at the source code of the Type-Method you are interested.
+To find the exact signature you need to look at the source code of the method-class you are interested.

 Here's an example: